 Issues with the Usumacinta Mayanland Models

-The Usumacinta seems to do a much better job at fitting it geography to the Book of Mormon text than the Sorenson/Grijalva Model (or any model which places the ‘east sea’ cities on the north coast of Tehuantepec.
+The Usumacinta model prioritizes the geographic relationships between east coast cities (especially Moroni & Nephihah) over archaeologic correlations (especially in the known dates of cities) and thus seems to do a slightly better job at fitting its geography to the Book of Mormon text than the Sorenson/Grijalva Model (or any model which places the ‘east sea’ cities on the north coast of Tehuantepec).
 However, like all Mayanland models, it still shares a few major issues with the ‘east sea’ cities.
 A problem which seems to be best overcome by supposing that Mormon and/or his people believed the east sea to be closer to Zarahemla than it was. (ie. the Yucatan peninsula was not as big as it actually is).

 – The Mirador Basin’s major formative population centers are very problematic for Usumacinta models. (explain this when you have time)